CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 Backed by Solid-State Drives (SSDs), General Purpose (SSD) volumes provide the ability to burst to 3,000 IOPS per volume, independent of volume size, to meet the performance needs of most applications and also deliver a consistent baseline of 3 IOPS/GB.
 General Purpose (SSD) volumes offer the same five nines of availability and durable snapshot capabilities as other volume types.
 Pricing and performance for General Purpose (SSD) volumes are simple and predictable.
 You pay for each GB of storage you provision, and there are no additional charges for I/O performed on a volume.
 Prices start as low as $0.10/GB.

+#### EBS snapshot
+While it is completing, an in-progress snapshot is not affected by ongoing reads and writes to the volume.

+You can take a snapshot of an attached volume that is in use.
+However, snapshots only capture data that has been written to your Amazon EBS volume at the time the snapshot command is issued.
+This might exclude any data that has been cached by any applications or the operating system.
+If you can pause any file writes to the volume long enough to take a snapshot, your snapshot should be complete.
+However, if you can't pause all file writes to the volume, you should unmount the volume from within the instance, issue the snapshot command, and then remount the volume to ensure a consistent and complete snapshot.
+You can remount and use your volume while the snapshot status is pending.

 #### Save network cost
  S3 would imply changing the application code, Glacier is not applicable as the files are frequently requested, Storage Gateway isn't for distributing files to end users.
 CloudFront is the right answer, because we can put it in front of our ASG and leverage a Global Caching feature that will help us distribute the content reliably with dramatically reduced costs (the ASG won't need to scale as much)